platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 ## Appendix 1: Redis Fields Guide

 The examples in the appendix show standard Redis commands.
-When directly on the switch’s Linux CLI, add “goes” in front of the Redis command.
+When directly on the device’s Linux CLI, add “goes” in front of the Redis command.

 From Redis-client:

     hgetall platina-mk1

-From switch Linux prompt:
+From device Linux prompt:

     goes hgetall platina-mk1